aelieber1/PHSX815_Week6/README.md

 	<> python3 Homework6.py -Nint [Number of Sub-Intervals] -upper [upper limit of integration] -lower [lower limit of integration]

 For running purposes, the Jupyter file `Homework6_functiontesting.py` can be disregarded.
+This file was just used for testing purposes.

 ### Homework 7
+The python file `Homework7_1D.py`can be run from the command line by typing:

+	<> python3 Homework7_1D.py -Nint [Number of Sub-Intervals] -upper [upper limit of integration] -lower [lower limit of integration]

+The python file `Homework7_2D.py` can be run from the command line by typing:

+	<> python3 Homework7_2D.py -Nint [Number of Sub-Intervals] -upperx [upper x limit of integration] -lowerx [lower x limit of integration] -uppery [upper y limit of integration] -lowery [lower y limit of integration]

+For running purposes, the Jupyter file `Homework7_functiontesting.py` can be disregarded.
+This file was just used for testing purposes.